Dave Sturt: Musical career

 2013 saw more live work with Gong in Brazil and the development of the Past Lives Project - a cinefilm and music project funded by Arts Council England and Heritage Lottery Fund.

 There were more performances with Gong in 2014 in Brazil, France and the UK and also the Gong album ‘I See You’ was released - with Sturt as bass player, co-composer and co-producer.

 Sturt's first solo album 'Dreams & Absurdities' was released in 2015 featuring guest appearances from Daevid Allen, Jon Field, Fabio Golfetti, Steve Hillage, Bill Nelson (musician), Kavus Torabi and Theo Travis.
 It was engineered and mixed by Sturt and mastered by Andy Jackson.

 In 2015-16 he again toured with Gong around the UK and in Norway and began work on composing the first Gong album since Daevid Allen's death.
 The album Rejoice!
 I'm Dead! was released in 2016 - with Sturt as bass player, co-composer and 'overseer and gatekeeper'.

+In 2024 he toured and recorded with "This Celestial Engine".

 He is an endorsee of Vigier basses and Markbass amplification.